-Furthermore, in Table III, the researcher Relative found that advantage Compatibility are significantly positively predictors of attitude towards intention to enrol in formal school in north-west of Nigeria.
+Furthermore, in Table III, the researcher found that Relative advantage and Compatibility are significantly and positively predictors of attitude towards intention to enrol in formal school in north-west of Nigeria.
 Evidently, relative advantage is significantly predictor of attitude towards intention to enrol in formal school in north-west of Nigeria (t 5.872, p 0.000).
 Relative advantage shows that there are a lot of benefits in formal schooling than any other form of schooling, that formal schooling would reduce the burden imposed by other form of schooling, will attract financial breakthrough, will attract more respect, would benefit the society with more ethical issues and finally that formal schooling will promote the society with more equal distribution of wealth and peace.
-Thus, the work of Raman (2010), Gerrard, and Cunningham (1997), (2003) found relative advantage as the main predictor of product adoption.
+Thus, the work of Raman (2010), Gerrard, and

+Cunningham (1997), (2003) found relative advantage as the main predictor of product adoption.
 While this work sees relative advantage as predictor of attitude towards school enrolment.
 Therefore, there is a significant relationship between perceived Relative advantage and perceived attitude towards intention to enrol in formal school.

-Secondly, compatibility is significantly predictor of attitude towards intention to enrol in formal school in north-west of Nigeria (t 7.500, p 0.000). compatibility influences the attitude of the respondents towards formal school enrolment.
+Secondly, compatibility is significantly predictor of attitude towards intention to enrol in formal school in north-west of Nigeria (t 7.500, p 0.000).
+Thus, compatibility influences the attitude of the respondents towards formal school enrolment.
 And Rogers (2003) defined Compatibility as the degree to which an innovation is perceived as being consistent with existing values, past experiences and the needs of potential adopters.
-If the respondents believe that formal schooling fit into their way of life, fit into their religious values and fit into their moral values, thus, they will have positive enrolment. attitude towards school Therefore. there is significant perceived relationship between Compatibility and perceived attitude towards school enrolment are supported.
+If the respondents believe that formal schooling fit into their way of life, fit into their religious values and fit into their moral values, thus, they will have positive attitude towards school enrolment.
+Therefore, there is a significant relationship between perceived

+Compatibility and perceived attitude towards school enrolment are supported.
 Thus, attitude towards school enrolment are influenced by relative advantage and compatibility.